rukzuk/devdocs/src/sphinx/module_tutorial/php_api/php_page_api.rst

-.. php:method:: public string getNavigationTitle (bool $useTitleAsDefault = true)
+.. php:method:: public string getNavigationTitle (bool useTitleAsDefault = true)

 	Returns the title of the page that is shown in the navigation bar.